adamkozak/ADA2017-project/Project/README.md

 - [x] Get familiar with the data

 - [ ] Learn how to use the IC faculty cluster in order to perform basic statistics
+ - Not fulfilled, since for now running Spark locally is sufficient

 - [x] Learn the basics of Hadoop/Spark/the best tool for the task

-- [ ] Find the best frameworks for text processing/sentiment analysis
+- [x] Find the best frameworks for text processing/sentiment analysis
+ - VADER was decided upon since it is a complete package and provides one comparable score

 - [x] After getting familiar with the data, try to pick the project goal or goals that are the most feasible and have the possibility of generating